vmstio/vmstio/docs.vmst.io/content/funding.md

 Paying members can see the invite ability by logging into the the website and under “Preferences > Invite people” to generate your codes.
 You have flexibility to set limits on their use, and please use these.
 If you’re a massive influencer who sets unlimited use and tomorrow we have 2,000,000 new accounts without any oversight, then the servers will probably fall over and burst into flames.

 ## Costs & Funding

+For a line item breakdown of all income and expenses to date, please see the [Ledger](/ledger).

 ### Income